felixalacampagne/script.chrome-extensions/lyricsnatch/readme.txt

 Now to package it.
 This appears to be as simple as putting everything in a zip file and making the extension .crx.
 Well, it's not as simple as that (when is it ever??).
 The .crx file must be created using the "Pack extension" button on the chrome extensions page.
-It will create, or force you to use the one it already created, a .pem file which used to create the .crx file, which is not a simple .zip file.
-When the .crx file is created there is actually nothing you can do with it!!!
-The only way to install .crx file is from the Google Web Store!
-In other words the only way to use your private extension is to load the unpacked version in Developer mode.
-Developer mode can be turned off once the extension is loaded and it appears to continue working OK.
-I guess as long as it works when loaded from a network disk it is no problem.
+It will create, or force you to use the one it already created, a .pem file which used to create the .crx file, which is not a simple .zip file [it can be opened using 7zip].

-Phewwey.
-Each time Chrome starts it attempts to trick you into disabling the nice wonderful new extension you have spent so much time and effort crafting - what a piece of shirt!
-Come back IE please! all is forgiven.
-I did find a suggested method which should stop this obnoxious behavour.
-It requires installation of policy templates into gpedit.msc and adding the id of the wonderful new extension to a whitelist of extensions which are allowed.
-The instructions are here: https://www.ghacks.net/2017/07/04/hide-chromes-disable-developer-mode-extensions-warning/ The policy templates came from here: https://support.google.com/chrome/a/answer/187202?hl=en and are in the policy_templates.zip zip file.
-The one I used is policy_templates\windows\adm\en-GB\chrome.adm Another fork up.
-This policy stuff doesn't work.
-Still get the obnoxious pop-up telling me to disable my extension.
+When the .crx file is created there is actually nothing you can do with it in Chrome or Edge, only Opera supports loading custom extensions.

 Strangely enough the disabling of the extension based on the URL, which seems to work fine "off-site" does not behave the same in the real world.
 Instead of the icon going grey for unsupported sites, which